Every new yorker, no matter where they live, has the right to a safe and stable home.

 We are united in our fight for stronger tenant protections, an end to evictions, and an end to homelessness in New York.

 We believe that housing is a human right.
 But for too many families, that right is far from a reality.
 Rents are rising across the State while wages have remained stagnant.
 Landlords are getting richer and richer, while tenants are living on the brink of an eviction.
 Most tenants in New York State live without any basic rights to stay in their homes.
 This means that families are unable to enforce their rights to habitable housing, living in fear of a retaliatory eviction or a sudden rent hike.

-We know that housing affordability is connected to homelessness.
+We know that affordable rent is deeply connected to homelessness.
 But for too long, homeless New Yorkers and tenants have been divided in their fight for their right to a home.
-We are coming together in 2018 and 2019 to demand housing justice for all.
+In 2019, we are coming together to demand housing justice for all.

 THE HOUSING JUSTICE FOR ALL CAMPAIGN IS MOBILIZING TO FIGHT FOR UNIVERSAL RENT CONTROL and an end to homelessness IN 2019.